-- The letter of approval from the EDB (ex BOI), the Economic Development Board:
+Approval Letter from the EDB (formerly BOI), the Economic Development Board:

-If you buy a property in an approved area with a value of more than $375,000 or equivalent in other currencies, you will obtain your permanent resident card in Mauritius, regardless of your age.
+By purchasing real estate in a designated development valued at over $375,000 or equivalent in other currencies, you will obtain your permanent resident card in Mauritius, regardless of your age.

-By staying more than 183 days per year in your Mauritian residence, you will become a Mauritian tax resident with a minimum of formalities.
+By staying in your Mauritian residence for more than 183 days per year, you will then become a Mauritian tax resident with minimal formalities.